TimSeaM/SC1015-Mini-Project-/README.md

 ## Motivation

 The motivation behind this project is to gain a deeper understanding of the factors that influence life expectancy and use this knowledge to inform targeted and effective policy interventions.
-The project will also develop a predictive model that estimates an individual's life expectancy based on a chosen set of relevant factors.
+The project will also use predictive models that estimates an individual's life expectancy based on a chosen set of relevant factors.
 By identifying the most impactful variables, we can help governments, healthcare organizations, and communities make data-driven decisions to improve population health outcomes and reduce disparities in life expectancy across different regions.

 ## Dataset used